2026 수능완성 영어 9강 변형문제

 1 스포츠 기업의 브랜딩 전략

-In such intense environments where performances can ebb and ____ on and off the field, the value inherent in a sport brand is the most resilient and long-lasting form of asset a sport enterprise can possess.
+In such intense environments where performances can ebb and flow on ____ off the field, the value inherent in a sport brand is the most resilient and long-lasting form of asset a sport enterprise can possess.

 2 과학 혁명과 패러다임 전환의 과정

-Kuhn observed that sometimes anomalies ____ resist resolution.
+Kuhn ____ that sometimes anomalies stubbornly resist resolution.

 3 진화 과정에서 똑똑해지기를 선택한 동물들과 아닌 동물들

-Would not ____ animals benefit from being smart?
+Would not all animals ____ from being smart?

 4 일회용 의료용품의 장점